Yves Gaucher: Early printmaking success

 Gaucher's art career began when he set up an exhibition at the Galerie d'Échange in Montreal in 1957.
 He enjoyed success afterwards, and as a result became the founding president of Associations des Peintures-Gravures de Montreal in 1960.
-From 1960–64 Gaucher focused solely on printmaking.
+From 1960 to 1964 Gaucher focused solely on printmaking.
+His teacher was master printmaker Albert Dumouchel (1916–1971).

 In 1962, Gaucher travelled to Europe on a grant from the Canada Council.
 There, in Paris, he encountered the music of Anton Webern, which became a major influence on him.
 In his artworks, he began to incorporate more irregular geometries as opposed to strictly geometric forms, as well as greater contrasts of colour.
 This, he felt, would better represent the atonality of Webern's music.

 Gaucher's prints of the late 1950s and early 1960s were technically innovative and demonstrated extensive experimentation with relief and lamination, and have been described as delighting in "material physicality."
 He garnered national and international attention, and won prizes at major print shows in Canada, Ljubljana, Yugoslavia, and Grenchen, Switzerland.

+In 1968, Gaucher was considered to be the leader of printmaking in Quebec, and he taught a printmaking class at Sir George Williams University (now Concordia University).
+This class was attended by Montreal artist Betty Goodwin.
+Learning from Gaucher was pivotal to Goodwin's later success in the realm of printmaking.
+About Goodwin, Gaucher said: “I gave her everything I could because she was the most worthy student that I had.
+And looking back on it she was the most worthy student I have ever had….
+It’s not just the work.
+It’s in the attitude, the commitment, the discipline and in the earnestness if you will.”

 Modernism

 By 1964, however, Gaucher began to focus on painting instead of printmaking.
-A major influence in his early paintings was the style of artists such as Barnett Newman and Mark Rothko, who were New York Modernists.
+A major influence in his early paintings were artists such as Barnett Newman and Mark Rothko, who were New York Abstract Expressionists.
 This led him to create similar works which emulated the structure of modernist art.
 Some of the characteristics of the artwork he produced in this period include the use of regular geometric objects and flat panels of colour on unusually large canvases.
 He also created art using mathematical relationships, including symmetry, patterning, and spatial relationships, which eventually led to monochromatic works.

 In 1966, works by Gaucher along with those of Alex Colville and Sorel Etrog represented Canada at the Venice Biennale.
 From 1967 to 1969, Gaucher created a series of Grey on Grey paintings.
 These works, amongst his most important, were meant to be interpreted in two different ways.
 As individual paintings, they would be seen based on their linear movement; as a whole, they were an environment, based on colour.